-We’re on our way to experience life off the grid in the Frank Church-River of No Return Wilderness—at 2,366,757 acres, it’s the largest contiguous wilderness area in the continental U.S. And I know what you’re thinking.
-How did Donna (the travel princess) and Alan ever get here?
+We’re on our way to experience life off the grid on the shores of the Salmon River in Idaho.
+Situated in the Frank Church-River of No Return Wilderness—at 2,366,757 acres, it’s the largest contiguous wilderness area in the continental U.S. Mackay Bar Ranch is definitely an off-the-beaten-path summer trip.

 Reading local news articles, I noticed stories about private in-holdings in the wilderness, complete with off the grid, rustic lodges.
-Mackay Bar Outfitters & Guest Ranch is one of them.
+Mackay Bar Outfitters & Guest Ranch is one of them (check out the reviews here).
 Alan found Mackay Bar during one of his travel dreaming Internet searches, which happens quite often at our house.

 After several telephone conversations with Joni Dewey (Buck’s wife and co-owner of the ranch), we were able to synchronize our trip with that of another couple to share in the cost of jet boat transportation to and from the ranch.
 The cost for one couple is prohibitive.

-Mackay Bar Outfitters & Guest Ranch caters to group adventures.
+Mackay Bar Outfitters & Guest Ranch caters to group adventures, although they’ve recently started hosting themed weekends.
 I recommend finding 4 to 6 like-minded boomer friends for a trip worthy of any bucket list.

 So that’s how we found ourselves stepping onto the sandy beach at Mackay Bar to spend two nights in the Frank Church Wilderness, about as far off-the-beaten-path as you can get.